 Many people confuse Memorial Day and Veterans Day.
 Most seem to think that both are essentially the same thing and treat each day as the same, but that is incorrect.

-Memorial Day: This is the day for remembering and honoring military personnel who died in military combat while serving our great nation (the U.S.A.).
-The service men and women which died while engaged in actual battle or as a result of wounds sustained in battle.
-Those are the service members which are honored on Memorial Day and such is the sole reason for Memorial Day.
-Memorial Day is NOT a day for honoring all veterans!
-Memorial Day is not a day for honoring those veterans who have died from non-combat related situations.
-Memorial Day is STRICTLY a day for honoring those U.S. service members which paid the ultimate price and lost their lives as a result of military combat.
+Memorial Day is for remembering and honoring military personnel who died in military combat while serving our great nation, those servicemen and women who died while engaged in actual battle or as a result of wounds sustained in battle.
+Memorial Day isn't a day for honoring all veterans, nor is it a day for honoring those veterans who have died from non-combat related situations.
+Memorial Day is strictly a day for honoring those who paid the ultimate price and lost their lives as a result of military combat.

-Veterans Day: The military personnel who died in a non-combat related situation are remembered and honored, but are done so on Veterans Day and NOT on Memorial Day.
-Veterans Day is the day set aside to thank and honor ALL military personnel who served honorably in the military during wartime or peacetime situations both past and present.
+Veterans Day is set aside for military personnel who died in a noncombat-related events and are remembered and honored for their service.
+Veterans Day is the day set aside to thank all military personnel who served honorably in the military during wartime or peacetime and both past and present.

-So, please help to educated people on the truth and difference between Memorial Day and Veterans Day.
+Please help to educate people on the differences between Memorial Day and Veterans Day.

 At some point on those busy holidays, take a moment of silence to reflect and honor those who paid the ultimate price with their lives.
 It is because of them that you can live yours in freedom.